chrisrabe/library/README.md

 # Library
-A book management application created for Infoxchange's full stack coding challenge.
+A book management application.
 The project is implemented using the MERN stack.
 MongoDB is used as the app's storage component, Express and NodeJS used to implement the backend component, and React is used to implement the front-end component.